j1mb0-1/baby-sitter-kata-typescript/README.md

   - The date and time they put the kid(s) to bed\*
   - Optionally, the timezone they work in if it differs from the one of the system the program runs on.\*
 - The constraints:
-  - They must start the job between 5:00 PM and midnight in their time zone on the same day they started\*
+  - They must start the job between 5:00 PM and midnight in their time zone\*
   - They must finish the job between midnight and 4:00 AM in their time zone the day after they started\*
   - They must put the kid(s) to bed between their started time and midnight in their time zone\*
   - They cannot finish the job before they start